nfnu/Path-Tracing-with-GPU-Acceleration-using-CUDA/README.md

 2. Graphics coprocessor - NVIDIA GTX 1050
 3. 16GB RAM

 Following Peter Shirley's books on 'Raytracing in one weekend' (https://raytracing.github.io), the time taken on my system to build the 500 random samples was 50 mins, which reduced drastically to 3.9 mins using CUDA.
+On an average, the GPU acceleration gave a 15x speed increase to the existing path tracer.

 The whole code has been run on visual studio 2017.